Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Introduction and motivations

 In \citep{2023_Vigneron_et_al_b}, we derived the homogeneous and isotropic solution of this theory, along with its first order perturbations with the aim of testing the theory with cosmological data.
-The goal of the present paper is to study an exact inhomogeneous solution: a vacuum spherically symmetric metric on a $\mathbb R\times\mS^3$ spacetime topology.
+The goal of the present paper is to study an exact inhomogeneous solution in a non-Euclidean topology: a vacuum spherically symmetric metric on a $\mathbb R\times\mS^3$ spacetime topology.
 Such a solution does not exist in general relativity due to Birkhoff's theorem \citep{2011_Uzan_et_al}.
 In this paper, we will focus on a static solution.
-As will be shown, it represents an attractive singularity shielded by a horizon (black hole) and a repulsive naked singularity (naked white hole) placed at opposite poles of a 3-sphere.
+As will be shown, it represents an attractive singularity shielded by a horizon (black hole) and a repulsive naked singularity placed at opposite poles of a 3-sphere.
 The presence of the repulsive naked singularity restricts the physical relevance of this exact solution.
-However, as argued in Section~\ref{sec:BH_Alone}, removing the naked white hole, i.e. having only one black hole on $\mS^3$, requires dropping the staticity hypothesis.
+However, as argued in Section~\ref{sec:BH_Alone}, removing {this singularity}, i.e. having only one black hole on $\mS^3$, requires dropping the staticity hypothesis.
 This is beyond the scope of this paper, but constitutes one of the main prospect for a generalization of the solution.
 Still, this solution allows us to further understand the differences brought by {\MyTheory} compared to GR when non-trivial spatial topologies are considered, as discussed in Section~\ref{sec:Discussions}.\saut

-The outline of the paper is the following: in Section~\ref{sec:bi-connection}, we describe the {\MyTheory} theory introduced in \citep{2023_Vigneron}; in Section~\ref{sec:The_solution}, we provide the static vacuum spherically symmetric solution of the theory and analyse its main properties (Penrose--Carter diagram, stable orbits, mass, topology); in Section~\ref{sec:Discussions}, we put in perspective this solution with the description of singularities on $\mS^3$ in GR, and we discuss how {\MyTheory} could provide insightful results for the study of black holes in an expanding universe.
+The outline of the paper is the following: in Section~\ref{sec:bi-connection}, we describe the {\MyTheory} theory introduced in \citep{2024_Vigneron}; in Section~\ref{sec:The_solution}, we provide the static vacuum spherically symmetric solution of the theory and analyse its main properties (Penrose--Carter diagram, stable orbits, mass, topology); in Section~\ref{sec:Discussions}, we put in perspective this solution with the description of singularities on $\mS^3$ in GR, and we discuss the main prospects of the paper for the study of {\MyTheory}.
 We conclude in Section~\ref{sec:Conclusion}.